Updated post as of May, 2022

 While container adoption can ease the development process and increase velocity, it also has the potential to increase an organization’s attack surface and make it susceptible to vulnerabilities.
 With developers now using both proprietary and open source components in their container environments, visibility into software containers and their dependencies is paramount to securing Docker images and ultimately avoid data breaches.

-SBOMs, or a Software Bill of Materials, are a vital tool for securing the software supply chain.
+An SBOM, or a Software Bill of Materials, is a vital tool for securing the software supply chain.
 Used by both security and development teams alike, SBOMs provide visibility into all the components in a container image, including both direct and transitive dependencies.
 They can be used to identify vulnerabilities and risks such as misconfigurations and embedded secrets so teams can quickly locate and remediate issues before they reach runtime and continue to monitor for new vulnerabilities post-deployment.

 Shifting Docker Image Security Left